Making cocktails to-go permanent is very popular. Businesses, their employees, and consumers love it.

 The impact on individuals is staggering.
 In addition, families, businesses, and taxpayers were all negatively effected.

 II.
 The Response

 In response, over 35 states began permitting restaurants and/or bars to sell cocktails to-go.
 They did this to give economic relief.
 It helped both businesses and their employees.
 This was possible because of executive orders or other temporary means.

 Cocktails to-go became extremely important to the survival of restaurants and bars.
 Of course, this was very popular with both businesses and their employees.
 It also greatly helped the economy.

-But it was also very popular with the public.
+And it was also very popular with the public.
 People saw it as a way to support their local businesses.
 They also liked the convenience of having handcrafted cocktail at home.

 III.
 Cocktails To-go Are Sticking Around in Numerous States

-Because its value, 14 states have passed legislation to extend cocktails to-go and 16 states and the District of Columbia passed laws making cocktails to-go permanent.
+Because its value, 14 states have passed laws to extend cocktails to-go for a while.
+And 16 states and DC passed laws making cocktails to-go permanent.
 Here’s the list.

 In addition, California, Massachusetts, and New Jersey have bills that would make cocktails to-go permanent.
 But New York failed to do so.
 That’s because of conflicts between package stores and restaurants.
-And a bill in Pennsylvania failed to make it through the legislature.
+And a bill in Pennsylvania failed to become law.

 Elva Ramirez, writing for Forbes, made a good point.
 “The to-go cocktail, a lifeline to restaurants and a favorite of patrons, may be one of the few good things to come out of the pandemic.”1

 IV.
 Alcohol Equivalence

 Alcohol equivalence is the fact that standard drinks of beer, wine, and spirits all contain the same amount of pure alcohol.
 Spirits are whiskey, rum, tequila, etc.